 This interactive artistic map depicts the top vacation travel destinations in the countries of southern Africa.
 The map highlights locations and provides essential information on rollover.

 Please click on the destinations on the left or on the right for more information.
 Click the country/area to visit that page.

-South Africa is richly blessed with diversity, from its captivating coastline to the unique wilderness areas that erupt in spellbinding pockets all across the country.
-Major cities like Cape Town, Johannesburg and Durban contribute a cosmopolitan atmosphere without compromising South Africa's natural authenticity.
+South Africa is richly blessed with diversity, from its captivating coastline to the unique wilderness areas that erupt in spellbinding pockets across the Country.
+Major cities like Cape Town, Johannesburg, and Durban contribute a cosmopolitan atmosphere without compromising South Africa's natural authenticity

-The Cape winelands produce some of the finest wines available in the world today.
-The myriad vineyards stretch around the historic towns of Stellenbosch, Franschhoek and Paarl, each with their own distinctive flavor and cultural highlights.
+The Cape Winelands produce some of the finest wines available in the world today.
+The numerous vineyards stretch around the historic towns of Stellenbosch, Franschhoek, and Paarl, each with a distinctive flavor and cultural highlights.
 Many award-winning restaurants line the streets.

 The Garden Route is one of the most beautiful coastlines on the continent.
 This sweep of the Southern Coast includes the fine beaches and pleasant waters between Mossel Bay and the Storms River mouth.
 It is named for its natural beauty, including many leagues of coastal forests.

 The Sabi Sand Private Game Reserve is the premier private game reserve that forms part of the world-renowned Greater Kruger National Park.
 The reserve is famed for its ultra-luxury lodgings and high frequency of leopard sightings.
 Sabi Sand is the go-to African travel destination for luxury-loving wildlife enthusiasts.

 The Kruger National Park is a pristine stretch of wilderness roughly the size of Israel - one of the largest protected areas in Africa.
 The diversity of species, landscapes, and accommodations sets this unique wild paradise apart and draws thousands upon thousands of return visitors.